isomerpages/mlaw-corp/news/press-releases/_posts/2026-05-14-post-Online Safety Commission and Online Safety (Relief and Accountability) Act 2025.md

 3.&nbsp;The OSC supports the office of the Commissioner of Online Safety (the Commissioner), a key feature of OSRAA, which was passed in Parliament on 5 November 2025.
 Headed by the Commissioner, the OSC will begin its operations on 29 June 2026, providing victims of online harms with a more accessible avenue to seek relief.

 {:start=“4”}
-4.&nbsp;OSRAA addresses 13 categories of online harms (see Annex).
+4.&nbsp;OSRAA addresses 13 categories of online harms (see <u>Annex</u>).
 In the first phase of operationalisation, the OSC will focus on five of the most prevalent and severe harms:

 <p style="margin-left: 40px">a.
 Intimate image abuse;</p>
 <p style="margin-left: 40px">b.
 Image-based child abuse;</p>